 - Customer service and satisfaction

-This How-to Guide, that suggests you participate in a number of practical activities, covers the following topics:
+This guide suggests you participate in a number of practical activities and covers the following topics:

 - Inputs to the Sales Memorandum